 Uyuni Salt Flats 3 day tour

-Our Salt Flats Bolivia 3 day tour actually started from Uyuni.
+Our tour actually started from Uyuni.
 But since we were still in La Paz I added a day 0 to explain how we got from La Paz to Uyuni by train.

 The La Paz to Uyuni train ride was pretty impressive and I would recommend it to everyone.
 So that’s why I included a day zero, while the actual tour of the Bolivian Salt Flats starts on day 1.

-This post is very long and extended since the Uyuni 3 day tour is packed with interesting stops and viewpoints and I mention them all in this post!
+This post is full of extensive information since the Uyuni Salt Flats tour is packed with interesting stops and viewpoints.

-Before the actual start of our Uyuni Salt flats 3-day tour, we have to get from La Paz to the small town of Uyuni.
+Before the actual start of our tour, we have to get from La Paz to the small town of Uyuni.
 In order to get there, we first need to take a 3-hour bus from the La Paz bus terminal to the town of Oruro, where we catch a taxi to take us to the train station.

 The bus trip wasn’t very memorable, but the train trip… splendid!

 The Oruro to Uyuni train takes about 7 hours.
-Even though we had a book to read, most of the time we were just gazing out of the window.
-The changing landscape and the millions of pink flamingos sitting in the lakes next to the train tracks!
+Even though we had a book to read, most of the time we were just gazing out of the window to the changing landscape.
+Not to mention the hundreds of pink flamingos bathing in the lakes next to the train tracks!
 It just made the views spectacular.

 This train trip is definitely one you don’t want to skip!
 Even with an early start of the day, it’s already dark when we arrive at the Uyuni train station.